Quaint and bizarre English Pub Names and the tales behind them:

 As with most fork-lore and ancient customs, there is little to prove the veracity of the story and a glance at the net of ancient and blackened buns hanging from the pub ceiling gives the lie to the Good Friday bun-baking belief.
 Nevertheless the tradition has been embraced by the locals and the navy as it symbolizes for all the dangers of the sea and the bond between sailors and those whom they leave behind.

-If you’re in London or planning a trip to London, call in at The Widow’s Son and check out the hot cross buns.What are you going to do with this information right now?
+If you’re in London or planning a trip to London, call in at The Widow’s Son and check out the hot cross buns.Agree or disagree?